jaideng1/nintendo-switch-to-mac/README.md

- if someone sees this and knows an example list of bytes for the controller to rumble/vibrate pls open an issue and tell me this is the one thing that i **cannot** figure out ;-; i mean im not even a ██████████████████████████████
+ if someone sees this and knows an example list of bytes for the controller to rumble/vibrate pls open an issue and tell me this is the one thing that i **cannot** figure out ;-;